Supportive, inclusive & collaborative research cultures

 Where to start?
 Advice for Research Deans

 You can build up involvement gradually with monthly research lunches, research receptions, and setting up research clusters.
 Then, in the next tranche you could consider running training sessions related to publishing, funding, and impact.
-Decide where the strongest needs lie and whether you have the right senior expertise for it.
+Decide where your institution's strongest needs lie and whether you have the right senior expertise for it.
 If you can’t commit to regular training sessions, just run one or two ad-hoc sessions a year.
 They might gradually develop into something more regular.
 Other activities outlined in my presentation below are either more time-consuming or more costly or both, but most should be achievable in normal times for most institutions.

 That said, don’t forget that a little kindness goes a long way.
 Here are some of the little things that I have found making a big impact: